27-29 September 2024

 Escadaria Selarón / Saint Teresa’s Steps

 Many tiles are originals by Selarón.
-Take time to climb the stairs to the top, stop often to appreciate the diversity of the tiles, look for one from your home state of country.
+Take time to climb the stairs to the top, stop often to appreciate the diversity of the tiles, look for one from your home state or country.
 Perhaps the stair’s are my favorite stop in Rio.

 The aqueduct features 42 arches, which span a total length of about 885 feet and rise to a height of 56 feet.

-Street Graffiti or Urban Art
+Street Graffiti or Urban Art?

 Lapa (left), League of Justice in Marina